When is the next green and amber list update announcement?

 - Turks and Caicos Islands

-However, 16 of these destinations are on the green list, meaning they are at risk of moving from green to amber:
+However, 16 of these destinations are on the green watchlist, meaning they are at risk of moving from green to amber:

 Green watchlist destinations